microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 ![getting-started-faq-iothub]({{"/assets/images/getting-started-faq-iothub.png" | absolute_url }})

-This is due to IoT Hub only allows [one free hub per Azure subscription](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal){:target="_blank"}.
+This is because Azure IoT Hub only allows [one free hub per Azure subscription](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal){:target="_blank"}.
 In this case, you may select the existing IoT Hub instead of trying to create a new one.

 ## Development

-### VS Code cannot find Arduino IDE
+### Visual Studio Code cannot find Arduino IDE

-Occasionally, when you launch VS Code, you will be prompted with error that cannot find Arduino IDE or related board package.
+Occasionally, when you launch Visual Studio Code, you will be prompted with an error message that it cannot find the Arduino IDE or related board package.

-To solve it, close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.
+To resolve, close Visual Studio Code, then launch the actual Arduino IDE once.
+Subsequently, when you open Visual Studio Code it should correctly locate the Arduino IDE path.

-### Terminal text misaligned in VS Code.
+### Terminal text misaligned in Visual Studio Code.

-This is a known bug for latest version VS Code ([#19665](https://github.com/Microsoft/vscode/issues/19665){:target="_blank"}) if you are using Powershell or CMD in terminal.
+This is a known bug for the latest version of Visual Studio Code ([#19665](https://github.com/Microsoft/vscode/issues/19665){:target="_blank"}) if you are using Powershell or CMD in terminal.

-To solve it, there is a [workaround](https://github.com/Microsoft/vscode/issues/19665#issuecomment-294536524){:target="_blank"}.
+To resolve, there is a known [workaround](https://github.com/Microsoft/vscode/issues/19665#issuecomment-294536524){:target="_blank"}.
 Add this snippet into VS Code settings file:

 ```json
 "terminal.integrated.shellArgs.windows": [